-PRINCIPLE 3: Proposals for the use of the Reserves should be for extra-ordinary, one-time capital projects and expenditures, and, under exceptional circumstances, for strategic initiatives as decided upon by the Assemblies of the Unions of WIPO.
+PRINCIPLE 3: Proposals for the use of available Reserves should be limited and for one-time projects for capital improvements and exceptional circumstances, as decided upon by the Assemblies of the Member States and of the Unions, each as far as it and its available reserves are concerned.
 Capital projects would typically be identified in a long-term capital master plan and may be defined as projects related to construction/refurbishment and Information and Communication Technology that are needed to keep an Organization's facilities and systems fit-for-purpose through significant expansion or additions.